Planetbiru/MagicObject/manual/includes/_entity.md

 The query above will be executed for each record checked by the user.

-By creating a query, you can create it easily
+With PicoDatabaseQueryBuilder, we can create it easily as follows:

 ```php
 if($inputGet->getUserAction() == UserAction::ACTIVATE)